s0rta/revengate-new/roadmap.md

 - [x] potion of snake oil

 ## v0.13
+- [x] Godot 4.3: seems to run without any porting!
 - [ ] openjdk-17-jdk-headless in build recipe?
 - [ ] deprecate Viewport.center_on_coord()
 - [ ] TroisGaules neighborhood uses Dungeon destination for passages rather than prefabs
 - [ ] the person you just talked to can't act for the rest of the turn (#91)
 - [ ] use the SkillLevel scale for the Perception increments
 - [ ] list supported languages (#95)
+- [ ] sewer aligators

 New Quest – traveling Pacherrs are in town:
 - [ ] new area where they hang out